flammie/flammie.github.io/contact.markdown

 * no telephone calls,
 * if office door is open knock in
 * work stuff is checked during office hours (Oslo timezone usually)
+* I take holidays without laptops and unreachable, this includes a law-mandated (Norway) 3+ weeks in Summer

 | *Contact* | *Address (link)* |
 | :-------  | :--------------  |